 Single-celled organisms are the oldest form of life found on Earth and are found in virtually every habitat.
 According to Dr. Anthony Carpi at the University of Colorado, the cell is a basic unit of life.
 Rhode Island College points out that of the six recognized kingdoms into which ordinary life is divided, three are comprised primarily of single-celled organisms.
-Project Oceanography at the University of San Francisco indicates that single-celled organisms have a number of common characteristics, including the presence of flagellum, a plasma membrane and organelles.
+They are also commonly referred to as unicellular organisms.
+They are a vast, diverse group of organisms, play all kinds of different roles and have found ways to thrive in a wide variety of environments and habitats.
+In that sense, it can be difficult to find traits that they all share.
+Still, Project Oceanography at the University of San Francisco indicates that single-celled organisms have a number of common characteristics, including the presence of flagellum, a plasma membrane and organelles.
+Single-celled organisms are all around you, every day, whether you can see them or not.
+Examples of unicellular organisms you might recognize include fungi like yeasts and bacteria like E. coli.

 Archaebacteria, Eubacteria, Protists